Introduction to Safety Training

 BCU Aquatic First Aid Level 2

 This is the 16 hour first aid course and is being run in combination with a Level 1 course (attendance on the Level 1 course within the previous 4 weeks is a pre-requisite for the Level 2 course.)

-Holding an 16 hour first aid qualification is a requiement for BCU Level 3 Coaches and new level 2 coaches with moderate water endorsement.
+Holding an 16 hour first aid qualification is a requirement for British Canoeing Level 3 Coaches and new Level 2 coaches with moderate water endorsement.

 British Canoeing White Water Safety and Rescue

 The next WWSR course will run on 2nd - 4th November 2018 on the River Barle at Dulverton (subject to sufficient demand).
 The Club typically runs this course once each year.

 Suited to paddlers who are confident on grade 2 water and are comfortable with swimming in moving water, this course will develop personal survival skills and an understanding of rescue procedures in a river environment.